samhuk/ts-npm-package-template/README.md

 # package-starter

-A starter for creating a generic component/"package" in typescript.
+A starter for creating a generic component/package with Typescript, Jest, and ESLint.

 ## Setup